fbpx

 The Present Market Scenario of Insulated Packaging

-Before diving deeper into this aspect, it is important to have a clear picture of what drives its growth, and what constraints the market players must be prepared for.
+Before exploring this aspect further, it is important to have a clear picture of what drives its growth and what constraints the market players must be prepared for.

 Furthermore, while studying the UK market, we observed that EPS (Expanded Polystyrene) and PE (Polyethylene) dominate the market share (over 60%) of materials used in insulating packaging production.
-This is because of its low cost, as well as its relatively good insulation performance.
+This is because of their low cost and relatively good insulation performance.

 Who are the key players in the thermally insulated packaging domain?